fastovetsilya/ProbGBT/README.md

 3. Make predictions with uncertainty estimates
 4. Calculate performance metrics
 5. Generate visualizations in the 'images' directory

+For detailed usage examples, please refer to the example files in the `examples/` directory.

 ## How It Works